-The Psychiatry Clerkship is a required 6-week clinical rotation.
-During their 3rd year, medical students will rotate through service sites at Psychiatry hospital and Hamad General hospital where they will spend 4 weeks in the inpatient service, one week in the C/L service and approximately one week participating in outpatient evaluations.
+The psychiatry clerkship is a required six-week clinical rotation.
+During their 3rd year, medical students will rotate through service sites at the psychiatric hospital at Sidra Medicine and at Hamad General Hospital.
+The students will spend four weeks on the inpatient psychiatric service, one week in the psychiatric consultation liaison service and approximately one week participating in outpatient evaluations.

-This is a hands-on experience whereby the students participate in the diagnostic evaluation and ongoing treatment of patients with varying psychiatric diagnoses and undergoing different modalities of treatment.
+This is a hands-on experience whereby the students participate in the diagnostic evaluation and ongoing treatment of patients with varying psychiatric diagnoses who are undergoing different modalities of treatment.
 All clinical activities are performed directly or indirectly under the supervision of at least one licensed psychiatrist.

 Staff Support: firstname.lastname@example.org